agoodmanjerry/beacon-py/README.md

 - This Python implementation is based on the original R version of BEACON
 - Burg's AR estimation algorithm adapted from R's `ar.burg` function
-- Compatible with PyCBC for gravitational wave data analysis
+- Compatible with PyCBC and GWpy for gravitational wave data analysis